Chemistry Lab

 30-45 minutes

-Time-Release Vitamin C Tablets
+Dissolution Kinetics of Time‑Release Vitamin C

 Analyze the dissolution kinetics of controlled-release vitamin formulations.